Bee-Lab/BeelabTestBundle/Resources/doc/index.md

 * Browser output debug

-  You can output the content of response in your browser, just calling ``$this->saveOutput``.
-You need to define a parameter named ``domain``.
-The output will be save under document root and displayed with browser (by default, ``/usr/bin/firefox``), then the page will be deleted.
-You can pass ``false`` as argument to prevent page deletion (in this case, you can get it from your document root directory.
+  You can output the content of response in your browser, just calling `$this->saveOutput()`.
+You can define a parameter named `domain`, otherwise standard localhost will be used.
+The output will be save under document root and displayed with browser (by default, `/usr/bin/firefox`), then the page will be deleted.
+You can pass `false` as argument to prevent page deletion (in this case, you can get it from your document root directory.
 Don't forget to remove it by hand, then).
 If you want to change browser path, define it in your configuration:
   ```yaml
   # app/config/config_test.yml
   beelab_test: